 by Gruffydd Meredith

-Although many Welsh people migrated to the USA, South America, Australia and other countries.
-A huge number mainly moved from north, mid and west Wales, to the new Welsh industrial areas.
+Although many Welsh people migrated to the USA, South America, Australia and other countries, a huge number mainly moved from north, mid and west Wales to the new Welsh industrial areas.
 There their population boomed quickly as they had bigger families due to the new work possibilities and higher quality of life compared to what they had before in rural Wales.
+This resulted in Wales creating the world’s first industrial revolution and Wales being the worlds’ first industrial country.

 Wales is unique in that its biggest migration has been the internal migration of its own people within its own borders due to the industrial revolution.
 Due to this internal migration, Wales became the world’s first industrial nation in the world.
 In 1830, Merthyr Tudful was one of the biggest industrial towns in the world – also almost wholly Welsh speaking.